DPO-Group/DPO_OsCommerce/README.md

 # DPO_OsCommerce

-## DPO Pay OsCommerce plugin v1.0.0 for OsCommerce v4.13
+## DPO Pay OsCommerce plugin v1.0.1 for OsCommerce v4.14

-This is the DPO Pay plugin for WooCoOsCommercemmerce.
+This is the DPO Pay plugin for OsCommerce.
 Please feel free to contact the [DPO Pay support team](https://dpogroup.com/contact-us/) should you require any assistance.

 ## Installation

-Please navigate to the [releases page](https://github.com/DPO-Group/DPO_OsCommerce/releases), download the latest release (v1.0.0) and unzip.
-You will then be able to follow the integration guide PDF which is included in the zip.
+### Step 1

+- Login to the OsCommerce admin area, then navigate to App Shop.
+- Navigate to Local Storage, click Choose file, select dpo.zip and then click Upload.
+- To deploy, click the green + circle.
+- Choose your preferred sales channel, then click Ok.

+### Step 2

+- Go to Modules -> Payment -> Online.
+- Select the DPO Pay payment method by clicking it.
+- Click the Edit button on the right-hand pane.
+- Set your configuration values, then click

 ## Collaboration